 These seeps result from one or more of: natural seepage, canal seepage and excess irrigation.
 All seeps located on irrigated land and some distance from canals and supply ditches are given this classification.
-This type of salinity was not found in the M.D.
+There is no evidence of natural/irrigation salinity in the County.